 Zak has taught numerous groups of people including refuges, “at risk” youth, and children remote aboriginal communities.

-His performance career highlights include Southern Art and Soul Festival, Brazil Espectacular Kulcha, Busselton beach festival, Fairbridge festival, Denmark markets, Albany Agricultural show and most recently the Snake Run Show opening Albany events of the 2016 Perth International Arts Festival.
+His performance career highlights include Southern Art and Soul Festival, Brazil spectacular at Kulcha, Busselton beach festival, Fairbridge festival, Denmark markets, Albany Agricultural show, the Snake Run and the Beauty Index.

 LEANNE MCLAUGHLIN - THEATRE ARTIST